Firaenix/bsv-wasm/README.md

 - Addresses (P2PKH)

 ## TODO:
-- [ ] SigHash Support
+- [x] SigHash Support
 - [ ] ECIES
 - [ ] Script Builder
 - [ ] Isomorphic Package for JS
-- [ ] Write documentation
+- [ ] Write documentation (Inline on functions and structs)
-- [ ] BIP32
+- [x] BIP32
-- [ ] BIP44
+- [x] BIP44
 - [ ] Testnet Support
-- [ ] Nicer way to pass an array of TxIn and TxOut into things (currenly limited by https://github.com/rustwasm/wasm-bindgen/issues/111)
+- [x] Nicer way to pass an array of TxIn and TxOut into things (currenly limited by https://github.com/rustwasm/wasm-bindgen/issues/111)

 ## Will not do:
 - Mnemonics